 Most state insurance departments publish aggregate data in some format, either in an annual report, consumer brochure or on an insurance department website.
 While not all states affirmatively disseminate aggregate complaint information, many states now publish complaint index ratios, at least for personal lines in the property/casualty industry.

 Because complaint ratios can have an impact on the general public’s perception of the company and on an insurance department’s decision whether to pursue regulatory action, it is vitally important that complaint indices be based on reliable data and that all categories and terms be adequately defined.
 Internal quality control measures to ensure data integrity should be implemented.
 Routine audits or studies should be conducted to determine that proper codes are in place and are being used consistently.
 States should also review state codes to determine if new or amended codes are necessary to address evolving market issues.
-However, states must be cognizant that any change in internal code structures will impact reporting to the Complaints Database System (CDS), so all code changes should be coordinated through the NAIC.
+However, states must be cognizant that any change in internal code structures will impact reporting to the CDS, so all code changes should be coordinated through the NAIC.

 The complaint index should be adequately footnoted to clearly specify how it was calculated and how the relevant terminology is defined, including “complaint.”
-There should also be an explanation of whether the index is based on unscreened complaints or confirmed complaints and, if it is based on confirmed complaints, what criteria and processes are used for identifying which complaints are considered “confirmed.”
+There should also be an explanation of whether the index is based on total closed complaints or just confirmed complaints and, if it is based on confirmed complaints, what criteria and processes are used for identifying which complaints are considered “confirmed.”
 Most complaint index ratios are based upon premium volume—information made available by all insurers in a common format.
 If some other measure of market activity is used as the baseline for comparison, this should be clearly indicated.
 These alternative measures should be used only as a supplement to complaint ratios based on premium volume, not as a replacement, because premium volume is the only standard that is in consistent use within the states and by the NAIC.

 Finally, it must be kept in mind that, as with all consumer outreach programs, the value and effectiveness of the insurance department’s complaint index reports and any other market analysis publications the insurance department might make available, is measured by what the program does for consumers.
 To close the circle of communication, insurance departments must conduct ongoing assessments of consumer reactions and consumer awareness.